Volunteering for something you

-Eleven students from Boston University are spending their spring break volunteering at Lake Metroparks.
+Students from Boston University spent their spring break volunteering at Lake Metroparks.
 The trip is arranged through the university’s Alternative Spring Break (ASB) program.
 The students are helping our Outdoor Education staff in different areas of our park system this week.

 The students from BU experienced the GREEN MAN GROUP float in a dress rehearsal in preparation for Lake Metropark's entry in the